In this article:

 - Pay all your existing loans diligently.
 Payment history is the most important aspect of your credit score, so pay close attention to your existing debt.
 Make sure to submit all your payments in full and on time to maintain a good payment history.
 Another factor in your scores is the progress you've made on paying down your loans.
 Getting loan balances closer to zero indicates to lenders that you're able to repay your debts.

 - Installment loans can give your scores a lift.
 If you don't have a long credit history, an installment loan, which you pay back through set monthly payments, could help you build your score.
 Auto, mortgage, personal and student loans are all types of installment credit.
 That means the loan you might borrow to buy a car or pay for your education has the added benefit of helping you build credit, assuming you make all your payments on time.
 You shouldn't take out a traditional loan simply to build your credit, but there are credit-builder loans that work differently and are intended for precisely this purpose.

 - Nonprofit lending circles.
 A lending circle is an organized group of peers that lend to each other.
 Through this process, communities help each other build credit.
 The Mission Asset Fund is an example of a popular nonprofit that facilitates this type of borrowing and credit-building.

 - Have your monthly bills added to your credit report.
 While you may have a long history of paying bills on time, things like your cellphone and utility bills won't automatically help you build your credit score.
 You can request to have these bills added to your credit report by using Experian Boost®ø.
-Boost works by allowing Experian to connect to your bank account and add on-time payments for utility, phone and streaming service bills to your credit report so they can be reflected in your FICO® Score☉ powered by Experian instantly.
-You can also have your monthly rent payments reported to Experian by using Experian RentBureau.
+Experian Boost works by allowing Experian to connect to your bank account and add on-time payments for utility, phone and streaming service bills to your credit report so they can be reflected in your FICO® Score☉ powered by Experian instantly.

 How to Establish Credit When You Have No Credit History